alcides/GeneticEngine/geneticengine/grammars/Readme.md

 In the [root folder](../..) there is an example on how to create a grammar.
 In this folder we introduced a number of off-the-shelf grammars that can be used for many general problems, like classification and regression, program synthesis and string matching.
 See the [examples folder](../../examples/) for worked-out examples of these.

 ## Depthing
+Depthing can be adjusted when extract the grammar, with the variable expansion_depthing (bool, default = False) in the extract_grammar method.

 We refer to the tree-depth-measurement method as the _depthing_ method.
 Genetic Engine supports two depthing methods.
 First, it supports standard abstract-syntax-tree depthing, in which the depth is increased each time you go done one node in the tree.
 This is straight-forward and intuitive, so we will not elaborate on this.

 We also support grammar-expansion depthing, as done in [PonyGE2](https://github.com/PonyGE/PonyGE2).
 In grammar-expansion depthing the depth is increased each time a grammar production rule is expanded.
 For example, suppose you have the following grammar: